 Heart disease is still the number one killer in the United States.
 In this Spotlight, we outline 16 foods that, when consumed as part of a well-rounded diet, might help to keep your heart healthy.

+How can you improve your heart health with food?
 There are many things you can do to help keep your heart healthy and disease-free.

+You can schedule an annual checkup, exercise daily, quit smoking, or take steps to reduce the level of stress in your life.
 All of these things can have a positive effect on heart health.
 But, one of the simplest lifestyle changes that will benefit your heart is watching what you eat.

+Nearly 6 million people are currently living with heart failure, and around half of these will die within 5 years of being diagnosed.
 The Centers for Disease Control and Prevention (CDC) warn that eating foods high in fat, cholesterol, or sodium can be very bad for the heart.
 So, when taking steps to minimize the risk of heart disease, diet is a good place to start.